CasperThePancake/PAPE2D/README.md

 ### Planned features
 (In order of planned importance)

+- Option for revolute pin joints to snap/break
 - Area Of Effect objects for more control over forces/attributes per world area
 - Support for concave polygons using fixture system